telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-core-2.1-application.md

 ## Examples

-Find the complete example setup of the Web Report Designer in the __AspNetCoreDemo__ located in Telerik Reporting installation folder.
-For example, *%PROGRAMFILES(x86)%\Progress\Telerik Reporting*.
+The complete example setup of the Web Report Designer can be found in the `AspNetCoreDemo` located in Telerik Reporting installation folder.
+For example, `%PROGRAMFILES(x86)%\Progress\Telerik Reporting {{suiteversion}}\CSharp\.NET Core 2.1`.
 The Web Report Designer’s page is in `wwwroot` folder.
-To setup the page to be a startup page, change the launchUrl to webReportDesigner.html in *launchSettings.json*.
+To setup the page to be a startup page, change the _launchUrl_ to _webReportDesigner.html_ in `launchSettings.json`.